 This race first took place in 1897, when it was ran over a distance of a single mile.
-The length of the track has changed multiple times over the years.
-Since 1970, however, consistency has been achieved.
-The July Handicap has been run over a course of 1.5 miles for the last 45 years.
+The length of the race has changed multiple times over the years.
+Since 1970, however, consistency has been achieved and The July Handicap has been run over a course of 1.5 miles for the last 45 years.

-The winner of the maiden race was Campanajo, trained by E. Murray and ridden by R. Scott.
+The winner of the first running of the race was Campanajo, trained by E. Murray and ridden by R. Scott.
 Campanajo subsequently went on to win the following year’s event – the first of only five horses to achieve back-to-back wins over the course of 123 years.
-This goes to show that the Durban July can be anybody’s race.
+This goes to show that the Durban July Handicap can be anybody’s race.

 Previous Winners (Last 10 Years)